 In the comic, Andross' forces are all lizards.
 While we do see lizards in Andross' forces in 64, there are also mammals and other types of creatures.

-In the comic, James (Fox McCloud Senior) died because Andross sabotaged a bomb, trapping him in some sort of alternate reality.
+In the comic, James (Fox McCloud Sr.) died because Andross sabotaged a bomb, trapping him in some sort of alternate reality.
 In the games, James and the original Star Fox team (including Peppy and Pigma) went to Venom to investigate strange happenings.
 Pigma betrayed the team and killed James, leaving Peppy to limp home.

 Ejection Seat: Fara is able to bail out of her Arwing as it goes down.
 Her cockpit deploys helicopter rotors to slow her decent, while Fox swoops in with his Arwing and catches her between his wing.